alexeyneu/pine-bot-server/README.md

 sudo ldconfig /opt/Python3.8.12

 Note, do not skip this, or you will face issues.
-You will also need to replace the path with your directory name and version.
+Confirm that Python 3.8 is installed and the build version by running the following command:

+python3.8 –version

+Example output:

+Python 3.8.12